 From top to bottom, Carol Cline’s ‘Start Potty Training’ program combined every detail about getting this thing DONE.
 After reading the first 2-3 pages, I realized that I never prepared my daughter and myself with a mapped-out plan for a real fast toilet training program; one that would tackle all the important pieces by the end of the 3rd day.

 And it’s not some secret formula that only THIS woman knows, or took her to the top of mt.
 Everest to learn- it’s tough love, it’s understanding the psychology of both you and your child, and it’s real potty training for those who want to do it right.

-If you’ve had an experience like mine, or you child is showing signs of potty training regression, then it make’s sense that you’ve landed on this page.
+If you’ve had an experience like mine, or your child is showing signs of potty training regression, then it makes sense that you’ve landed on this page.
 No doubt your child will eventually learn how to do the deed in the right place- you did right?

 But check out the Start Potty Training system by Carol Cline, it might be the end of diapers and accident’s as you know it!

 Thoughts and ideas about parenting, after reading Carol Cline

 And after seeing Carol Cline’s video of the Start Potty Training product I wondered how potty training, and ultimately Parenting is administered across all walks of life.

 There are plenty of methods and philosophy’s to raising children, that after reading Carol’s ebook I found myself defining my own.